ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/ISRPSpherical.rst

 ISRPSpherical
 =============

-.. py:class:: ISRPSpherical
+.. py:class:: ansys.stk.core.stkobjects.astrogator.ISRPSpherical

    object

    Properties for the Spherical SRP model; assumes a spherical spacecraft.
 The equation used by STK is described in the Solar Radiation technical note.

-.. py:currentmodule:: ansys.stk.core.stkobjects.astrogator
+.. py:currentmodule:: ISRPSpherical

 Overview
 --------